-The interview statements of experienced participants were analysed with special interest(experts in this respective training/activity topic).
+The interview statements of experienced participants were analysed with special interest (experts in this respective training/activity topic).
 Overall, the topic of the training/activity seems relevant for attending the training although interviewees are 'experts' in this field based on their specialisation in daily business, studies and/or personal interests, for example:

-• concept of NFL and corresponding methods
+- concept of NFL and corresponding methods

-- focus on art in the training - music therapy (interest, work, study fields)
+- focus on art in the training

+- music therapy (interest, work, study fields)

 The motivation may belong more to strengthen their expert knowledge as well as share experience with other professionals in an international context and implement further international youth projects.

-Positively, these experts report more often that they were satisfied with the training/activity, predominantly enriched by views from participants from other countries and not always in terms of knowledge acquisition.
-In addition, some interviewees feel under-challenged based on 'slow-motion' training approach (too much free time - too many breaks; wasted time by doing nothing) and no sufficient consideration of individual learning expectations or information.
-Nevertheless, almost all interviewees sum up the training/activity positively at the end because of their established contacts (met interesting people) (see chapter advanced vocational training; build network and partnership).
+Positively, experienced participants report more often after the training/activity that they were satisfied with the training/activity because of the enriched views from participants from other countries and seldomly in terms of knowledge acquisition (see chapter training and support activity).

-A special emphasis is drawn on the approach of non-formal education/learning in the transnational analysis of the interviews.
+A further special emphasis is drawn on the approach of non-formal education/learning in the transnational analysis of the interviews.
 According to the motivation for attending the training/activity, the interview statements are focused on the relationship between the non-formal and formal approach in education and business.
 In the case that this approach is estimated to be relevant for the organisation, further motivation to transfer and apply the outcomes to his organisation/country is expressed by the interviewees.